freefallcid/dominicreich-jekyll-2019/src/_posts/articles/2017-01-07-insanity-on-stage.md

 ---
 title: "Insanity On Stage"
-excerpt: "... then everything was different.
-And maybe better.
-Nonetheless I start my weblog again.
-Content may appear when time is ready for it :wink:"
+excerpt: "Back in time a lot of things were different.
+And better in some way---nonetheless I'll start my website again.
+I will add more content when time allows it :sleepy:"
 image:
   path: &image /assets/images/insanity-on-stage-feature.jpg
   feature: *image
   width: 1600
   height: 640
-categories: articles
+categories: [articles]
 tags: []
-last_modified_at: 2018-02-25T14:01:54+01:00
+last_modified_at: 2019-01-01 10:56:10
-support: false
+support: true
 published: false
 ---